-Gandhi, Ambedkar would have been very angry today: Activist on Citizenship law
+Gandhi ambedkar would have been very angry today activist citizenship law

 Highlighting several problematic aspects of the Citizenship Law, activist Ganesh N Devy termed the Act as unconstitutional, politically motivated owing to upcoming assembly elections in states including West Bengal and Assam, and socially divisive and an attempt at fear mongering.
 He was addressing a public meeting in the city on Saturday.

 Expressing concern over several de-notified tribes in Gujarat and elsewhere in the country, Devy questioned how the tribes that were de-notified between 1950 and 1952 will prove their citizenship.

 “Beginning August 1952, when the notification of criminality was withdrawn, the process of de-notification began.
 Our first voters list was made between 1950 and 1952 which is why our first register of citizens drawn in 1951 might not have the names of the de-notified tribes because they were included after it was made.
 The 1955 Act says that anyone who has been de-notified until this cut-off date is automatically a citizen.
 But there is no documentary evidence to prove it… they were in detention camps and they were given no documents.
 They had neither any belonging nor any papers.
 There is no communication or order sent individually upon de-notification that ‘you were in jail for so many years and now you are free’.”